 Too much exposure to UV light can cause skin cancer.
 If your child gets sunburnt, this could increase their risk of getting melanoma later on in life.
 Melanoma is the most serious form of skin cancer.

 Sunburn can happen both in Ireland and abroad.
 About 90% of harmful UV rays can also pass through light cloud, so take care on cloudy days too.

 Always protect your child's skin from the sun.
 Especially from April to September in Ireland.

 To best prevent UV damage and sunburn you and your child should:

 Staying in the shade

-Keep babies and young children in the shade and out of direct sunlight.
+If your baby is under 6 months old, you should keep them in the shade.
 Older children should also be in the shade if possible, but especially between 11am and 3pm.
 This is when UV rays are at their strongest.

 Use a sunshade on your buggy or pram.